wdv4758h/rst2html5slides/README.rst

 rst2html5slides doesn't provide any specific web presentation framework files.
-You must already have them in place and use rst2html5slides to fill in the presentation contents.
+You must already have them in place and use rst2html5slides to fill in presentation contents.
 The simplest way is passing a template as parameter.
 :literal:`jmpress_template.html`: